Wrivard/demenagementboreal/Rules/(3)BTT Buttons.md

 4) Wrong asset paths in subfolders
    - Symptom: Icons/images fail in `/services/*` pages if relative paths assume project root.
-   - Fix: Use absolute path for Messenger icon (`/images/...`) inside the shared script; it works from any subfolder.
+   - Fix: **SVGs are now inlined directly in JavaScript** - no path issues.
+Icons are embedded as SVG strings in `js/fab-buttons.js`.

 5) Empty wrapper present (`<div class="st_wrapper"></div>`) but no children
    - Symptom: You see the wrapper in markup but no buttons on the page.